johnnydk77/project-2/project_2/README.md

 PostMVP

-Style each Component
+Style each Component Done √

-Link images to cocktail when rendered
+Link images to cocktail when rendered Done √

 Add CSS animations to the click events and in the DOM

-When cocktail ingredients are rendered have a link to actual bars where you can get the drink
+When cocktail ingredients are rendered have a link to actual bars where you can get the drink - hahahaha not this time